 About Irina VanPatten

-Irina VanPatten is an American Pacific Northwest writer with Eastern European roots from R. Moldova, neighboring Ukraine.
+Irina VanPatten is a Pacific Northwest writer from Moldova, a small Eastern European country neighboring Ukraine.
 Her writing style marries the best of these two worlds.
-She draws from the reach roots of her culture, but bakes her own American literary cake with a blended sense of humor: sharp, yet warm; edgy, yet tender.
+She draws from the rich roots of her culture, but bakes her own American literary cake with a blended sense of humor: sharp, yet warm; edgy, yet tender.
 She brings her perspective of past life experiences from behind the Iron Curtain which creates a unique blend of East versa West points of view in her writing.

 She is the author of the book Mail-Order Family, which is a charming and relatable tribute to her family’s resilience, where only laughter at the problems could get the family through the day.
 It ultimately culminates in a heartfelt love story about two misfits, who are literary two worlds apart.